AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

     <img src="../images/warningPSS.png" width="40%">
   </div>

- * The maximum PSS memory consumption is larger than 30% of the average PSS, therefore the train cannot be automatically composed.
-The test will be checked by the operator and, if there is no memory leak, the train can be composed.
-Otherwise, they will advise the user to check for possible causes and improvements before requesting again.
+ * The maximum PSS memory consumption is more than 30% larger than the average PSS, therefore the train cannot be automatically composed.
+This warning means that a memory leak is possible, so it must be checked by an operator.
+If there is no memory leak, the train can be composed.
+Otherwise, the operator will advise the user to check for possible causes and improvements before requesting again.

 ### 3. <a name="warning-cpu"></a> CPU usage too large